lvgl/lvgl/docs/overview/object.md

 You can remove all the children of an object (but not the object itself) using `lv_obj_clean(obj)`.

 You can use `lv_obj_del_delayed(obj, 1000)` to delete an object after some time.
-The delay is expressed in millliseconds.
+The delay is expressed in milliseconds.

 ## Screens